-Fernando Doglio has worked as a developer for the past 13 years.
-In that time, he has come to love the Web and has had the opportunity to work with most leading technologies, such as PHP, Ruby on Rails, MySQL, Node.js, Angular.js, AJAX, REST APIs, and others.
-For the past 4 years Fernando has also been working as a Technical Manager and Technical Lead for BigData projects.
+Fernando Doglio has worked as a web developer for the past 10 years.
+In that time, he has come to love the Web, and has had the opportunity to work with most leading technologies, such as PHP, Ruby on Rails, MySQL, Node. js, Angular.js, AJAX, REST APIs, and others.

-In his spare time, Fernando likes to tinker, learn new things, and write technical articles and books such as this one.
-He's also a big open source supporter, always trying to bring new people into that realm.
+In his spare time, Fernando likes to tinker and learn new things, which is why his GitHub account keeps getting new repos every month.
+He's also a big open source supporter, trying to bring new people to it with the help of the site he created at lookingforpullrequests.com.
 When not programming, he is spending time with his family.

-Fernando can be contacted on Twitter @deleteman123 or online at www.fernandodoglio.com.
+Fernando can be contacted on Twitter @deleteman123.